 Mitchell Hamline is pleased to offer our alumni the opportunity to audit select courses to assist you in learning about a new area of law, to explore a topic in more depth, or simply to expand your knowledge in an area of interest.
-Courses available for auditing vary by semester based on which courses still have room available after students have completed registration and whether professors have approved including auditors.
-No skills-based courses are available for auditing due to the nature of the course work.
+Courses available for auditing vary by semester based on which courses still have space available after students have completed registration and whether professors have approved including auditors.
+No skills-based courses are available for auditing due to the nature of the coursework.

 In addition, courses that are otherwise open to J.D.s or other professionals and that result in a certification are not available for auditing.
 You may learn more about and register for these courses (each of which has its own start date) at the following links:

 - Certificate in Global Arbitration Law and Practice (in London)

 - J-Term courses offered by the Dispute Resolution Institute (including Negotiation and Mediation)